networkservicemesh/site/content/docs/concepts/enterprise_users.md

 ## Cross Company Network Services

-Because Network Service Mesh decouples Network Services from the underlying Runtime Domain, it is possible to workloads from multiple companies connected to a single shared Network Service Mesh to allow collaboration between specific workloads from those companies without having to expose the entire Runtime domain in which those workloads run:
+Because Network Service Mesh decouples Network Services from the underlying Runtime Domain, it allows workloads from multiple companies connected to a single shared Network Service Mesh to collaborate with specific workloads from those companies without having to expose the entire Runtime domain in which those workloads run:

 ![Multi Corp](/img/concepts/enterprise/multi-corp.svg)